jaygriggsau/wellread/readme.md

 This app is an online book club, add books to your reading list, reccomend books and see what books are popular.

 ## GOALS
 My goal was to use not copy and paste code, write smaller code sections, test for errors often.
-For creating routes I just followed the dittys
+For creating routes I just followed the dittys.

+I wanted to to use MVC fromn the start as well.

 ## How It Went
 Slower not copying and pasting code, but it made a lot more sense and helped me trace errors.
 Testing more often after nearly change made following error logs and fixing errors a lot easier.